paternog/PositronSource/README.md

 PositronSource is optimised for an ntuple-based output, in which data from sensitive detectors are written event by event.
 The default output file format is the [ROOT](https://root.cern/) file (`.root`), which contains the ntuples as [tree objects](https://root.cern.ch/doc/master/classTTree.html).
 The output file is saved in `output/` (in the build path) at the end of the program execution; its name can be set in through the command `/run/setfilenamesave output/NAME_YOU_WANT.root`.
 Alternatively, different file formats can be chosen, e.g. the CSV.

 The output file contains five ntuples.

-The ntuple `scoring_ntuple` is used to score the features of the particles impingning onthe scoring screens.
+The ntuple `scoring_ntuple` is used to score the features of the particles impingning on the scoring screens.
 It contains the following variables (columns):
 ```
 "screenID", "particle", "x", "y", "px", "py", "pz", "t", "eventID"
 ```